alteroo/bobtemplates.alteroo/README.rst

 It is distilled into the following working checklist:

 - Treat each customer project as a standalone product.
-- All customer code is eventually managed in a single src/ folder.
-- Manage dependecies in a pythonic way the src/*/*/setup.py file
-- If a new feature is compelling and useful enough to be reused in other projects it is moved upstream and out of the customer stack.
-- Deployed sites should be good neighbours (should work nicely with an Apache2 or nginx stack)
 - Simplify, Simplify, Simplify
 - Actively make this better through what we learn in real projects